Development Coach (Level 2)

-The course is open to members of Archery GB, aged at least 15 years old by the first day of the course.
-(When carrying out supported practice sessions away from the course, Learners who are under the age of 18 must be supervised by a responsible supervisor).
+The course is open to members of Archery GB, aged at least 17 years old by the first day of the course.
+When carrying out supported practice sessions, learners who are under the age of 18 must be supervised by a responsible adult.

 We encourage people of all abilities to become a coach.
-If you have a disability or difficulty, we can make specific arrangements during the tuition and/or assessment to ensure you are not unfairly disadvantaged.
-Please read the reasonable adjustment policy provided below for full details, and to make an application for reasonable adjustment.
+If you have a disability, we can make specific arrangements during the tuition and/or assessment to ensure you are not unfairly disadvantaged.
+Please read the reasonable adjustment policy for full details, and to make an application for reasonable adjustment.

-The individual course fee is set by the course organiser, as a guide this is usually from £400 to £450.
+The individual course fee is set by the course organiser, as a guide, course fees usually range from £400 to £480.
 This does not cover your travel to and from the venue, or any accommodation or meals.

-The fees from the course are used to pay for the venue and equipment, the Coach Developers, the learning materials and certificates, back office support and the costs for the behind the scenes development of the course.
+The fees from the course are used to pay for the venue and equipment, Coach Developers, learning materials and certificates, back-office support and the costs for the behind the scenes development of the course.